l-jdavies/100_days_of_code/log.md

 ## Day 42: July 10, 2020
 **Today's challenge:**
 Completed lesson 3 then finished the easy 1, 2, 3 and medium 1 problems in lesson 4.
 I feel good about today but I know the plateau is looming...

+## Day 43: July 11, 2020
+**Today's challenge:**
+Reviewed flashcards and completed Q1 and Q2 from the Hard 1 lesson 4 practice problem set.